nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part3.rst

 SQLite environment
 ==================

-We can also configure an application to use SQLite for storing events.
+Alternatively, we can configure an application to use SQLite for storing events.

 To use the library's :ref:`SQLite persistence module <sqlite-module>`, set ``PERSISTENCE_MODULE`` to the value ``'eventsourcing.sqlite'``.

 When using the library's SQLite persistence module, the environment variable ``SQLITE_DBNAME`` must also be set.
 This value will be passed to Python's :func:`sqlite3.connect`.